Families are counting on Congress to ensure their children don't lose health insurance.

 CHIP is a federal-state partnership, meaning the federal government and each state partially funds state-specific programs.
 The federal government pays out money for CHIP in large payments, and most states still have some money left over from the last installment.
 However, in the coming months, states will run out of these reserves.
 Already, 14 states have requested and received additional emergency funding from the federal government—but the emergency funding pot is limited and some states will totally exhaust all funding options by the end of the year.

 In anticipation of the funding cliff, many states are taking steps to wind down their CHIP programs, and may soon implement wait lists or start informing families they are about to lose their children's health insurance.
 At least three states are planning on notifying families this week that, without an extension of funding, their children will lose CHIP coverage.
 Activities like these cost money that could instead be going to children's care.

 Is Congress doing anything?

-The hearings and this bipartisan agreement for a five-year extension bode well for kids, but they are just the first steps.
+The bipartisan agreement for a five-year extension bodes well for kids, but many more steps remain before CHIP’s future is certain.
 Contact your senators and representative—tell them Congress needs to act quickly to extend CHIP for our nation's children.